 The Frontier of Family Wellness

-From Worldview Explorations to Cultural Creatives; from Shift Reports showing Evidence of a World Transforming to Mindful Motherhood; from Consciousness and Healing (the book and DVD) to a 10-year research study and survey of world faith leaders presented in the book, Living Deeply: The Art and Science of Everyday Transformation (see our interview with Marilyn Schlitz in the sidebar), IONS’ pioneering research has played a formative role in the conscious-living movement and in our readers’ daily lives.
+From Worldview Explorations to Cultural Creatives; from Shift Reports showing Evidence of a World Transforming to Mindful Motherhood; from Consciousness and Healing (the book and DVD) to a 10-year research study and survey of world faith leaders presented in the book, Living Deeply: The Art and Science of Everyday Transformation (see interview with Marilyn Schlitz), IONS’ pioneering research has played a formative role in the conscious-living movement and in our readers’ daily lives.

-As IONS has questioned the foundations of materialist science, so has Pathways invited pioneering scientists, researchers and activists, such as our editorial board advisor, Bruce Lipton, Ph.D., to question the impact of materialist science and its resulting consumer culture on all issues that affect our children’s health.
+As IONS has questioned the foundations of materialist science, so has Kindred invited pioneering scientists, researchers and activists to question the impact of materialist science and its resulting consumer culture on all issues that affect our children’s health.

-A cellular biologist and internationally recognized authority in bridging science and spirit, Lipton explains how our genes are not deterministic (a materialist science view), but are selected based on the environment of the cell.
+A cellular biologist and internationally recognized authority in bridging science and spirit, Bruce Lipton, PhD, explains how our genes are not deterministic (a materialist science view), but are selected based on the environment of the cell.
 In a human body, the cell’s environment is determined by perceptions, and those perceptions are based on beliefs.

 In addition to encouraging parents to examine their own beliefs, Lipton advocates the need for parents to create a supportive perinatal environment for their children to ensure their long-term success and well-being.
 In a previous issue of Pathways, Lipton connected the dots between human consciousness and child wellness: